Friday, 2 November 2012

 She first appeared in about the early fifteenth century, the time of the Discoveries, and she has become a saint particularly venerated in the Portuguese-speaking world.
 Besides the places in Portugal called Luz, you also find this toponym in the Azores and Brazil.
 The main railway station in São Paulo is Luz.
 Also the whole coastline of the south west Iberian Peninsula that is washed by the Atlantic rather than the Mediterranean, the Algarve Coast and that of the adjoining and culturally related area of Spain, is sometimes known as the Costa da Luz (Costa de la Luz in Spanish), perhaps because of some connection with the Virgin Mary.

 But, of course, the symbolism of light is infinitely various.
-For instance, the main aesthetic feature of the Nuremberg rallies held between 1934 and 1938 was the so called Cathedral of Light, a dramatic arrangement of searchlights borrowed from the Goering's Luftwaffe, and masterminded by Goebbels, By this reasoning one could posit that people of Nazi antecedents were involved in the kidnapping of Madeleine McCann.
+For instance, the main aesthetic feature of the Nuremberg rallies held between 1934 and 1938 was the so called Cathedral of Light, a dramatic arrangement of searchlights borrowed from Goering's Luftwaffe, and masterminded by Goebbels.
+It is a striking example of the symbolism of Light in my own German and (possibly) Nazi background.

 And, oddly enough, the word "luz" also finds a place in modern Hebrew.
 It is an acronym, of military origin, meaning "schedule".
 It would refer to a fast, ruthless, effective operation, very much what the kidnapping of Madeleine McCann was, in fact.